 DAILEY MEMORIAL LIBRARY

 101 Junior High Drive, Derby Center.
 Hours: Tuesday and Friday, 10 a.m.–6 p.m.; Wednesday and Thursday, 10 a.m.–5 p.m.; and Saturday, 10 a.m.–3 p.m.
 766-5063.
 Preschool Story Time: Tuesdays at 10:30 a.m.
 Family Movie Night: Third Friday of the month at 6 p.m.
 Board of Trustees Meeting: Last Wednesday of the month at 6 p.m.
 New England Character Book Discussion Series: Led by Vt.
 Humanities Council.
-On Sundays beginning at 1:30 p.m.: November 9 – Reading the Mountains of Home by John Elder; and November 20 – Ethan Frome by Edith Wharton.
+On Sundays beginning at 1:30 p.m.: Final discussion on November 20 – Ethan Frome by Edith Wharton.
 For more information, call the library at 766-5063, visit www.daileymemoriallibrary.org or check Facebook page.

 GLOVER PUBLIC LIBRARY